derrickeckardt/tweet-classification/part1/README.md

 For a more details on the required set-up and game set-up, please see the [Assignment 2 Prompt](https://github.iu.edu/cs-b551-fa2018/derrick-a2/blob/master/a2.pdf)

-## Summary of Problem
+## Summary of Problem and Discussion of Approach

 In general, think of this as a search problem.
+I'm searching for the best moves that get me to a win the fastest, assuming my opponent plays perfectly.
+What will make the most difference is my strategy (my heurisitc).

 ### Initial State